solarcreature/GoURL/README.md

 # GoURL
-A URL shortener written in Golang
+A fast URL shortener written in Go using Redis and Gin.